A lot or a little?

-Parents need to know that this scripted comedy series, which is a spin-off of a popular Internet sketch comedy series, follows three recent college grads engaged in lots of over-the-top behavior.
+Parents need to know that Workaholics is a scripted comedy series and spin-off of a popular Internet sketch comedy series.
+It follows three recent college grads engaged in lots of over-the-top behavior.
 Scenes include characters sexting pictures of their genitals (an image of a supposed female nipple is visible), drinking, using drugs like marijuana, and playing dumb pranks.
 Strong and crude language is also frequent (though curses like “s--t” and “f--k” are bleeped).

 What's the story?

 WORKAHOLICS is a scripted comedy series about a trio of recent college graduates unwilling to adjust to the real world.
 Best friends Blake (played by Blake Anderson), Anders (Anders Holm), and Adam (Adam Devine) share a house and work together as telemarketers.
 At the office they spend most of their time looking for ways to work less, while finding ways to party more.